dcadc/Automatic-Exhaust-Fan/README.en.md

  Follow the [schematic][sch-pdf] and [my photos][photos] , you can make it easily.

 * Software :
- Open the schetch [/software/AutoExhaustFan][sw] using the Arduino IDE
+ Open the sketch [/software/AutoExhaustFan][sw] using the Arduino IDE
   - External libraries
 	 - [Sketch] → [Iclude library] → [Manage Libraries] and search for "DHT"
 	 - Select "DHT Sensor library by adafruit" and Click the [Install] button.